 It’s easy to get distracted by other trivial things if your goals are not clear or you don’t know what it is you are doing.
 Be clear about your goals or else your efforts may get diverted.
 Plan your work keeping your final goal or objective in mind.

 6. Having a clutter-free work area

 Follow a system to keep your work area organised.
 Keep your schedule simple and uncomplicated.
-Making too many entries or scheduling one too many interlinked activities can cause avoidable confusion and delays.
+Making too many entries or scheduling too many interlinked activities can cause avoidable confusion and delays.
 Also, keep your work area as clean as possible.
 You won’t be needing everything at the same time, will you?
 So keep them in the desk drawer.
 A clean desk gives you more space to work and prevents your mind from getting distracted.

 7. Searching for things

-We don’t realise it, but a lot of time is wasted in searching for things because they are not kept in the correct place or don’t have a correct place!
+We don’t realise it, but a lot of time is wasted in searching for things because they are not kept in the correct place or don’t even have a correct place!
 Sounds silly, but think about all the time you have spent searching for documents, pens, paper clips, etc. get yourself a desk organiser and arrange the things.